-Born in 1815, she lived a tragically short life, dying at the young age of 36.
-However, her memory has lived on inspiring generations of young girls to study STEM subjects and pursue careers in technology and science.
+Born in 1815, Lovelace lived a tragically short life, dying at the age of 36.
+However, her legacy has inspired generations of young women and girls to study STEM subjects and pursue careers in technology and science.

-Here are five facts about Ada that you may not have known.
+Here are five facts about Ada Lovelace that you may not have known.

-3. Both Ada and her father died at the age of 36.
-It is likely that Ada passed away from uterine cancer.
-Although she never knew her father – he died abroad when she was eight years old – she was deeply fascinated by him and requested to be buried alongside him in the Byron family vault inside the Church of St Mary Magdalene in Hucknall.
+Although she never knew her father, who died abroad when she was eight years old, Lovelace was deeply fascinated by him and requested to be buried alongside Lord Byron in the family vault inside the Church of St Mary Magdalene, Hucknall.

 She had a legendary mentor